MuhammedKalkan/OpenLens/README.md

 [Ebby Peter](https://github.com/ebbypeter)
 ,
 [Xaver Lohmüller](https://github.com/xavierLowmiller)
-and those who all supported to raise funds, for their contributions in signing the app for the community
+and those who all supported to raise funds, for their contributions to signing the app for the community